WHAT IS IT?

 ## HOW IT WORKS

 The model is initialized with 150 people, of which 10 are infected.
 People move randomly about the world in one of three states: healthy but susceptible to infection (green), sick and infectious (red), and healthy and immune (gray).
 People may die of infection or old age.
-When the population dips below the environment's "carrying capacity" (set at 700 in this model) healthy people may reproduce healthy and susceptible offspring.
+When the population dips below the environment's "carrying capacity" (set at 300 in this model) healthy people may produce healthy (but susceptible) offspring.

 Some of these factors are summarized below with an explanation of how each one is treated in this model.